-For the guests of the 2019 Garden and Art Tour of Japan, we believe memories of this day will last with you forever.
+For the guests of the 2020 Garden & Art Tour Japan, we believe memories of this day will last with you forever.
 You travel by train to Yasugi, a rural town on the western coast of Japan’s main island, to visit the garden at the Adachi Museum of Art.
 This has been nominated Japan’s most popular garden for 12 consecutive years.

 Designed in the “borrowed scenery” style, the mountainous backdrop to this extensive garden makes it appear that the mountains are a seamless part of the garden itself.